jorgebucaran/fisher/README.md

 ### 5. Where does fisherman put stuff?

-fisherman goes in `~/.config/fish/functions/fisher.fish`.
+fisherman is saved to `~/.config/fish/functions/fisher.fish`.

-The cache and plugin configuration is created in `~/.cache/fisherman` and `~/.config/fisherman` respectively.
+The cache and configuration is created in `~/.cache/fisherman` and `~/.config/fisherman` respectively.

 The fishfile is saved to `~/.config/fish/fishfile`.